 Columbus, Indiana, is proud to be home of the iconic Cummins company and its more than 8,000 employees who work in the greater Columbus area.

-The above can be found in its original form at Cummins.com, “Company Background” and is reprinted here with permission, January 2013.
-Any revisions or typographical errors are those of the Columbus EDB.
+The above can be found in its original form at Cummins.com, “Cummins Overview” and is reprinted here with permission.
+Any revisions or typographical errors are those of the Columbus EDC.
 Photo courtesy Cummins.